Mast cell activation and histamine can play a role in premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD).

 What are mast cells and histamine?

 Mast cells are immune cells that release prostaglandins, inflammatory cytokines, and histamine.
-Histamine is an immune signalling amine that causes allergies and swelling but has many other effects.
-For example, histamine regulates stomach acid, ovulation, and libido, which is why estrogen increases libido, and antihistamines decrease it.
+Histamine is an immune-signaling amine that causes allergies and swelling but has many other effects.
+For example, histamine regulates stomach acid, ovulation, and libido, which is why estrogen increases libido and antihistamines decrease it.

 Histamine is also a stimulating neurotransmitter that can cause anxiety and insomnia.